mdheller/dumbass/README.md

 ## news ~ performance enhancements & pure only

-In 027436398e74518d51d67eefdb96271513a1cc6c I've made some tweaks that gave a 2x speedup in rendering performance in tests with 10s of thousands of nodes.
+In [https://github.com/dosyago-coder-0/brutal.js/commit/027436398e74518d51d67eefdb96271513a1cc6c](this commit) I've made some tweaks that gave a 2x speedup in rendering performance in tests with 10s of thousands of nodes.
 Some basics were replacing inefficient to array methods (.split, Array.from) with more performant variants ([...i]), and replacing unnecessary .reduces with .maps or loops.

 Also, I've decided against the introduction of pinned/stateful components (explored in #7) because I see that pure components are sufficient.